cortexjs-legacy/the-handbook-of-cortex/your_first_module/README.md

-# Your first module
+# Your First Module

-This chapter will guide you to build a module called 'colorify'.
+This chapter will guide you to build a module called `'colorify'`.

 Its functionality is very simple: set the background color of the specified element.